 External play equipment will only be used when appropriately supervised.
-This equipment will be checked daily before use for any apparent defects, and Phil Hodgson will conduct and record a formal termly inspection of the equipment.
+This equipment will be checked daily before use for any apparent defects, and the Site Manager will conduct and record a formal termly inspection of the equipment.
 PE and Play equipment is also subject to an annual inspection by John Harrison Gymnasia for both site.